-Saiful grew up in Crouch End, north London, and obtained his BSc and PhD degrees from University College London, completing his PhD in 1987 under Professor Richard Catlow FRS.
+Saiful grew up in Crouch End, north London, and obtained his BSc and PhD degrees from University College London, completing his PhD under Professor Richard Catlow FRS.
 He then held a postdoctoral fellowship at the Eastman Kodak Labs in Rochester, New York, USA, working on oxide superconductors.
-Saiful returned to the UK in 1990 to become Lecturer, then Reader, at the University of Surrey before joining the University of Bath in January 2006 as Professor of Computational Materials Chemistry.
-He is the recipient of the Royal Society Wolfson Research Merit Award (2013), the RSC Sustainable Energy Award (2013), the RSC Materials Chemistry Division Lecturer Award (2011) and the RSC Francis Bacon Medal (2008).
+Saiful returned to the UK to become Lecturer, then Reader, at the University of Surrey before joining the University of Bath in January 2006 as Professor of Materials Chemistry.
+His research interests include computer modelling of new materials for lithium (and sodium) batteries, solid oxide fuel cells and perovskite solar cells.
+He has recently served on the Diversity Committee of the Royal Society and is a patron of the British Humanist Association (BHA).

-Research Overview: "Clean Energy Materials"
+Research Overview: Materials for Clean Energy

 The search for novel compounds with high oxide ion or proton conductivity has attracted considerable attention owing to their important applications as effective solid electrolytes in intermediate-temperature SOFCs.
-Here we are studying perovskite-type proton conductors (e.g. doped BaZrO3) and new oxide-ion conductors based on Si/Ge-apatites and tetrahedral gallium-oxides, which show fast interstitial oxide-ion conduction.
+Here we are studying perovskite-type proton conductors (e.g. doped BaZrO3) and new oxide-ion conductors based on Si/Ge apatites and tetrahedral gallium oxides, which show fast interstitial oxide-ion conduction.